100% Free Consultation (888) 493-1629

 • Social isolation

 One study found that amputees faced tens of thousands of dollars in care costs on average from hospital and professional fees without accounting for prosthetic costs.
-When the cost of using/buying prosthetics was added in, patients’ lifetime expenses reached six figures on average.
+When the cost of using/buying prosthetics was added, patients’ lifetime expenses reached six figures on average.
 Just for treatment—not counseling, emotional pain and suffering, the loss of a career, or the grief that comes from losing a piece of yourself.

 The loss of a limb is mental, physical, and emotional.
-The results of your case should reflect that.

 What Is a Crush Injury?

-Crush injuries can lead to other serious medical consequences such as:
+Crush injuries can lead to other serious medical consequences, such as:

-Why Crush Injuries Are Dangerous & Potentially Fatal
+Why Crush Injuries Are Dangerous

 When a crush injury occurs, abnormal compression forces disrupt the chemical balance of the muscle cells.
-This disruption damages the structures in the cell membranes that are responsible for pumping calcium and potassium into the cells and removing sodium from the cells, which can break the muscle cell membrane and cause cell death.
-When this happens, muscles break down and release a protein into the blood known as myoglobin.
-This release leads to rhabdomyolysis, which results in low blood pressure and vomiting.
+This disruption damages the structures in the cell membranes responsible for pumping calcium and potassium into the cells and removing sodium from the cells, which can break the muscle cell membrane and cause cell death.
+When this happens, muscles break down and release a protein known as myoglobin into the blood.

 If rhabdomyolysis is not treated immediately, it can lead to: